Thab310/Thab310/README.md

 - 🔭 I'm currently building a Golang application using a distributed system design pattern (Microservices)
 - 🌱 I’m currently preparing for my *CKS* exam.
 - 👯 I’m looking to collaborate on AWS, K8s and GO projects
-- :computer: Most used line of code: `terraform plan` `terraform apply-auto-approve`
+- :computer: Most used line of code: `go test` `terraform apply-auto-approve`
 - 🥅 2025 Goals: become a k8s kubestronaut👨🏿‍🚀, build a k8s homelab, master Golang, and build an end-to-end go microservice.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/thabelo-ramabulana/)
 - 🎣 Fun fact: I'm an avid angler